PCBox/pcbox.github.io/README.md

 ===================
 - Pentium 3 emulation (including SSE)
 - PGE emulation (This means you can run slightly newer builds of Windows than 86Box)
+- More VIA C3 models, including ones that support SSE
 - A few new machines such as the Atari PC 4

 Planned improvements for the future